 Can I keep my dynamic WordPress site for WooCommerce or other heavily dynamic sections, but serve static for the rest?

-TL;DR - it’s possible, but with extra effort and complexity you’ll need to consider.
+TL;DR – it’s possible, but with extra effort and complexity, you’ll need to consider it.

 The two biggest benefits WP2Static users enjoy are security and performance.
 By keeping any dynamic parts of your WordPress site exposed to the public, you’re likely to lose most of the potential security benefits of going static.

 Where this may still make sense, is when your WooCommerce or membership parts of your site are worth isolating and you’re willing to accept the risk of keeping them as publicly exposed WordPress.
 For this, you have a few options: